-Boys charged with murder after a sandbag thrown from an overpass kills a man
+Boys charged with murder after sandbag from overpass kills man

 Byrd, a 22-year-old from Warren, Michigan, later died.

-The boys, who have not been identified because they are minors, will be arraigned Wednesday on charges of murder and vehicular vandalism.
+The boys, who have not been identified because they are minors, were arraigned Wednesday on charges of murder and vehicular vandalism.
+All four boys denied the charges against them, said Lori Olender, deputy chief of the juvenile division of the Lucas County Prosecutor's office.

-Lori Olender, deputy chief of the juvenile division of the Lucas County prosecutor's office, said the teens hit more than one vehicle.
-So they face an additional charge of vandalism for hitting a second car.
-No one was injured there, Olender said.

-At a detention hearing last week, the boys denied the allegations against them, The Blade reported.
+Olender said a second car was damaged in the incident, so the teens each face two counts of vehicular vandalism.
+No one was injured in the second car, she said.

 It's not the first time teens have been charged with murder in such a case.
 In October, a Michigan judge denied bond for five teenagers accused of throwing a 6-pound rock off an overpass near Flint, killing Kenneth White Jr., 32.